Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 460 1GB should in theory perform much faster than the GeForce GTX 650 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 460 1GB will be 44% faster than the GeForce GTX 650 in general, due to its greater data rate. (explain)

-Texel RateThe GeForce GTX 460 1GB will be a little bit (approximately 12%) better at texture filtering than the GeForce GTX 650. (explain)
+Texel RateThe GeForce GTX 460 1GB should be a small bit (about 12%) better at texture filtering than the GeForce GTX 650. (explain)

-Pixel RateThe GeForce GTX 460 1GB is much (approximately 28%) faster with regards to AA than the GeForce GTX 650, and will be capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 460 1GB will be a lot (about 28%) better at FSAA than the GeForce GTX 650, and also will be capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison